Daniel-KM/Omeka-S-module-Feed/README.md

 (or "https://example.org/feed" if you skip the main site).

 You can add "rss" or "atom" at the end of the url to force one type: "https://example.org/s/my-site/feed/atom".
+Note: atom is currently not working with diacritics and other html entities.

+Options available in the site settings are:
+- Media type, that can be the standard one or the generic xml one.
+- Content disposition, that can be Attachment, Inline, or Undefined.

 Warning